 CNs are therefore particularly useful in empowering communities and local entrepreneurs to solve their own connectivity challenges in a sustainable manner (DC on Community Connectivity, 2016a).
-At the African IGF, for instance, one of the conclusions were that the creation of CNs should be supported to not only connect communities to the Internet, but to also help enable the provision of other relevant infrastructure, like phone charging stations in a community (2016).
+At the 2016 African IGF, for instance, one of the recommendations offered was that the creation of CNs should be supported to not only connect communities to the Internet, but also to help enable the provision of other relevant infrastructure, like phone-charging stations in a community (2016).